 Prior to joining Microsoft, I completed my Ph.D. in Computer Science at the School of Computer and Communication Sciences, Ecole Polytechnique Federale de Lausanne (EPFL).
 There, I architected CloudSuite, a benchmark suite for scale-out cloud services, and worked on processor architectures and memory systems for large-scale datacenters.

 S. Volos, K. Vaswani, and R. Bruno.
 In USENIX Symposium on Operating Systems Design and Implementation, October 2018.

 Clearing the Clouds: A Study of Emerging Scale-Out Workloads on Modern Hardware

 M. Ferdman, A. Adileh, O. Kocberber, S. Volos, M. Alisafaee, D. Jevdjic, C. Kaynak, A. D. Popescu, A. Ailamaki, and B. Falsafi.
-In International Conference on Architectural Support for Programming Languages and Operating Systems, 2012.
+In International Conference on Architectural Support for Programming Languages and Operating Systems, March 2012.
 ASPLOS Best Paper Award.
 IEEE Micro Top Picks 2014.